alimcodescalers/G8_testing/Environment_testing/README.md

 ## Environment Testing

-This directory contains all tests that require physical access to the physical compute nodes.
+This directory contains all tests that require access to the physical compute nodes.

-How to get access to a physical compute node is documented in the [OpenvCloud Operator's Guide](https://www.gitbook.com/book/gig/ovcdoc_public/details), see the [Connect to an Environement](https://gig.gitbooks.io/ovcdoc_public/content/Sysadmin/Connect/connect.html) section.
+How to get access to a physical compute node is documented in the [OpenvCloud Operator's Guide](https://www.gitbook.com/book/gig/ovcdoc_public/details), see the [Connect to an Environement](https://gig.gitbooks.io/ovcdoc_public/content/Sysadmin/Connect/connect.html) section for all details.

 Following subdirectories exist: